pietro14/Co-worker_electronics_project-2017/README.txt

-The material in this folder is the result of a simple C++ project aimed at calculating the determinant of a square matrix
+The material in this folder is the result of a simple co-worker project to reproduce the lab experiences of the Experimental Physcis 2 Laboratory:

 FOLDER CONTENT:

-- Gallery folder:
+- Gallery folder

-- simpleSineWaveGenerator-master Folder: this is the project by Oleh C. we used to build the function generator
+- RC_low_pass_filter folder, containing data and a graph of the transfer function of a RC (wich is the only that gave a good result)

+- Oscilloscope instruction manual